JohnnyCortez/projectTwo/README.md

 Submitted by: Johnny A. Cortez

-This app generates a random flashcard over climate change facts to raise more awarness towards climate change
+This app generates a random flashcard over climate change facts to raise more awareness towards climate change

 Time spent: 6 hours spent in total